What's New!

 dropped the Roman title of Augustus in favor of the Greek Basileus (king)

-and who replaced Latin as the empire's official language with Greek.
+and who replaced Latin with Greek as the Empire's official language.

 Heraclius engaged in a long war with the Sassanids who had occupied Syria, Palestine and Egypt

-and was able to drive them off and eventually he defeated them in 627 in their own territory.
+and was able to drive them off and eventually he defeated them in 627 in their own territory (you may wish to see a fresco by Piero della Francesca celebrating Heraclius' victory and recovery of the True Cross - it opens in another window).
 But the long war had

 so much weakened both the Byzantines and the Sassanids that a few years later they were not